 Is naturism allowed in your country and what’s the public opinion?

 It is not the greatest country in regards to nudism.
 In fact, it’s plainly illegal and worst still, most people don’t care for it.
 Every year there are bizarre cases of people being nude in public places and causing havoc by shocking the population.
 Most people either don’t care for it, or see it as a perverted activity.
 I handle it by telling them it’s not about sex or shock, but it’s about peace and freedom.
-I don’t flash, I don’t force myself and I don’t push someone to get in the lifestyle.
+No flashing, I don’t force myself and I don’t push someone to get in the lifestyle.
 I simply tell them and have them understand it as a simple way to live.

 What do you think is the best and worst thing about naturism?